 Skip to main content

 I teach modern German literature and translation at Jesus College and Oriel College.
-At Faculty level, I provide lectures for Papers VIII and X, and seminars on contemporary writing.
+At Faculty level, I provide survey lectures for Paper VIII (1945-present), lecture courses on Franz Kafka and Writing After Auschwitz, and a close-reading seminar on Ingeborg Bachmann's landmark novel Malina.
 I especially enjoy teaching on modernism, contemporary fiction, and anything related to questions of identity or to the environmental humanities.

 Research